 Bountiful Centerpiece

-Craft a cornucopia centerpiece filled with nuts, fruits, and vegetables all found in your local produce sectional.
+Craft a cornucopia as a Thanksgiving centerpiece filled with nuts, fruits, and vegetables all found in your local produce section.
 Opt for colorful fruits and vegetables.
-Sprinkle pistachio nuts, dried fruit, and springs of rosemary to create a runner down the table.
+Sprinkle pistachio nuts, dried fruit, and sprigs of rosemary to create a runner down the table.

 Rustic Lanterns

-Place rustic lanterns with LED candles or string lights for a warm and welcoming glow.
+Bring your Thanksgiving table to life by placing rustic lanterns with LED candles down the center or string lights for more of a welcoming glow.

 Paper Crafted